alexlopesbr/forgot-password/readme.md

 EMAIL_USE_TLS = True

 ~~~
->First step, set some configures in settings.py.
+> First step, set some configures in settings.py.
+> Don't forget to set the EMAIL_HOST_USER and the EMAIL_HOST_PASSWORD.
 ---

 ## core